Emergency Dentist Colorado Springs

 We understand that time is precious when someone is in pain, so you can trust we’ll move fast when it really matters.
 The first thing you should do is give our team a call and explain your situation over the phone.
 We’ll let you know if you should come in right away and offer first-aid tips as needed.

 When you arrive, we’ll perform an exam and take X-rays, so we fully understand the extent of the problem.
-We’ll present our findings, discuss treatment options (and their associated costs), and make sure someone’s pain has been stopped before they leave.
+Dr. Patterson will present our findings, discuss treatment options (and their associated costs), and make sure someone’s pain has been stopped before they leave.
 While we’re able to accomplish a lot in a single appointment, if a patient requires extensive repair, we may ask them to come back for a follow-up.

 The Most Common Dental Emergencies